cybercongress/cybercongress/ecosystem/usecases.md

 **Usecases**<br>
 It is quite difficult to break these by topis as they are all interconnected.
 Hence, for now, I am not sure how to separate them for easier reading.

 Also, please remember that the below cases are true as of today - partially.
-Some of them contain my imagination, that requires certain technological implemtnations.
+Some of them contain my imagination, that requires certain technological implementations.

 *Web3 browsers*:
 We have [already built one - Cyb](https://github.com/cybercongress/cyb).
 What should be understood, as that Cyb is a personal search application with an inbuilt search engine and another ton of features (like personal robots, the ability to transact, etc).
 It is your personal app on top of an objective database of knowledge, without any custodial restrictions or any adverts (unless you want to implement them for yourself).
 What's more important, is that it lacks web2 bullshit.
 And... you can make your own browser/s on top of Cyber if you have the skills (you can also customize Cyb).